krisuryanshi/beta-lock/README.md

 # BetaLock 📊
 **Index-tracking portfolio optimizer that locks beta to ~1 by minimizing tracking error against a blended S&P 500/TSX benchmark.**

-> 🥈 Placed 2nd in the Market Meet category of the CFM 101 Robo-Advising Challenge.
-Full implementation and outputs are in `main.ipynb`.
+> 🥈 2nd place, Market Meet category, CFM 101 Robo-Advising Challenge.
+Full code in `main.ipynb`.

 ## Overview
-BetaLock constructs a diversified 20-stock equity portfolio engineered to track a benchmark defined as the average of S&P 500 and TSX Composite total returns.
-Rather than trying to beat the market, it solves an index-tracking problem: minimizing tracking error variance against the benchmark while holding portfolio beta close to 1, subject to sector, market-cap, and position-size constraints.
-The final result is a fee-adjusted portfolio executable using fractional shares.
+BetaLock builds a diversified 20-stock portfolio that tracks a benchmark defined as the average of S&P 500 and TSX Composite total returns.
+Rather than trying to beat the market, it solves an index-tracking problem: minimizing tracking error against the benchmark while holding portfolio beta close to 1, subject to sector, market-cap, and weight constraints.
+The result is a fee-adjusted portfolio executable using fractional shares.

 ---